1. Home

 Things to consider:

 • The vans can vary in size depending on the model.
-Remember to check with your removals company, especially if your property has height or width restrictions.
+Remember to check with your removals company, especially if your property has height or width restrictions, or if access to your property is through an arched gate.

 • Remember to tell your removals firm in advance if you have any particularly large or awkward items.
 Read more advice on moving awkward items.